mistersourcerer/optioning/README.md

 ```

 Now, if a user pass an option different than the `:from` one, a warning will
-inform that the option is not recognized and will be ignored.
+inform that the option is not recognized.

 #### Do I Need to register deprecated options as recognized?